mobieto/just-a-bot/README.md

-# just-a-bot
+# swegbot
-a test bot for discord for fun
+a discord bot i made for fun

-HELLO :)